arso-project/hyper-content-db/README.md

 `cb` is a callback and will be called with `(err, record)` if source is set and with `(err, records)` if source is omitted.

+If `opts.reduce` is true, conflicting records will be reduced by modification timestamp, and the callback will be called with `(err, record)` even if `source` is not set.
+Set `opts.reduce` to a reduce function to change the reduce logic.
+The reduce function will be called with `(recordA, recordB)` and should return the preferred record.

 #### `db.putSchema(name, schema, cb)`

 Save a schema into the database.
 The schema declaration follows the [JSON Schema](https://json-schema.org), with some additional properties.